-The Short-Term Incentives (STI) scheme of R136 million (2022: R84 million) has been recognised as a provision.
+The short-term incentive (STI) scheme of R119 million (2023: R136 million) has been recognised as a provision.

 The STI pool is measured at 64% of a certain percentage (based on the company score as per the remuneration policy) of the profit before tax.